Bridgette Tlhomelang

-Keitumetse Bridgette Tlhomelang (born 28 December 1975) is a South African politician who serves as an African National Congress Member of Parliament from the North West.
+Keitumetse Bridgette Tlhomelang (born 28 December 1975) is a South African politician who served as an African National Congress Member of Parliament from the North West.

 Parliamentary career

 Tlhomelang is a member of the African National Congress.
 She was ranked 8th on the ANC's list of parliamentary candidates from the North West for the May 8, 2019 parliamentary election.
 The ANC won 63.69% of the total vote on the national ballot in the province, entitling it to nine out of the thirteen regional seats in the National Assembly, the lower house of parliament.
 Tlhomelang was elected to the National Assembly and was sworn in during the first sitting of the National Assembly after the election on 22 May 2019.